jbgreenh/pmp-mandatory-use/README.md

 to make use of `tableauserverclient` to have the script pull the data instead of downloading manually:

-1. you will need a `secrets.toml` file in the following format in the root folder of this repo:
+1. you will need a `.env` file in the following format in the root folder of this repo:
    ```
-   [tableau]
-   server = 'tableau.server.address.com'
-   site = 'insert-sitename'
-   token_name = 'INSERT-YOUR-TOKEN-NAME-HERE'
-   token_value = 'INSERT-YOUR-TABLEAU-API-KEY-HERE'
+   TABLEAU_SERVER='tableau.server.address.com'
+   TABLEAU_SITE='insert-sitename'
+   TABLEAU_TOKEN_NAME='INSERT-YOUR-TOKEN-NAME-HERE'
+   TABLEAU_TOKEN_VALUE='INSERT-YOUR-TABLEAU-API-KEY-HERE'
    ```
    you can find your server address and site name from the url you use to access tableau, for example:
    `https://server.name.here.com/#/site/site_name` the server name would be `https://server.name.here.com` and the site name would be `site_name`
-2. update the workbook in tableau with these 4 parameters (you can set the default values all to the same date for speed in the tableau client, since the `mu` notebook sets these values itself for querying tableau anyway):
+2. update the workbooks in tableau with these 4 parameters (you can set the default values all to the same date for speed in the tableau client, since the `mu` notebook sets these values itself for querying tableau anyway):
    | parameter | description |
    |------------------|-------------|
    | first_of_month | short date |